erikhparkinson/YRoots/README.md

   * Must be a positive number.
 Used with absApproxTol to determine if an approximation is good.
 * absApproxTol : Defaults to 1e-10
   * Must be a positive number.
 An approximation if good if `error < absApproxTol + inf_norm * relApproxTol`.
+* targetTol : Defaults to 1e-15
+  * Must be a positive number.
+An approximation if good if `error < absApproxTol + inf_norm * relApproxTol`.
 * goodZerosFactor : Defaults to 100
   * Must be a non-negative number.
 A zero is declared to be on the real line [-1,1] if it's real and imaginary parts are no more than tol * approx_error away from it.
 * minGoodZerosTol: Defaults to 1e-5